jouryABDULLAH/Etch-a-Sketch/README.md

 # Etch-a-Sketch

-an Etch-A-Sketch game created wit html, css and javascript
+an Etch-A-Sketch game created with html, css and javascript

 a project for TOP( the odin project).